PdxCodeGuild/PythonFullStack/1 Python/docs/02 Exceptions + Testing.md

 ## Catching Exceptions

 You can catch exceptions that are raised by wrapping the code that may raise them in a try-except block.
 When the code throws an exception, any code after it won't be executed.
-[Is This Best Practice?](https://stackoverflow.com/questions/16138232/is-it-a-good-practice-to-use-try-except-else-in-python)
+[Is This Best Practice?](https://stackoverflow.com/questions/16138232/is-it-a-good-practice-to-use-try-except-else-in-python) [Another Article!](https://betterprogramming.pub/in-python-dont-look-before-you-leap-cff250881930)

 ```python
 try: